naz1528/destructuringJavaScript/README.md

 ES6 has come up with such a relief of destructuring assignment which allows us to extract even the 100 lines ofdata in just 1 line and yes that is all.
 Although destructing is huge still I'll cover few of the important ways of using it.

+                                                    Object Destructuring

+Basically, you use an object literal on the left-hand-side of an assignment expression for object destructuring.

 example 1: Extracting multiple elements of object in a single line.